What is domestic abuse?

 What are the types of domestic abuse?

-Abuse can be verbal, physical, or sexual.
+Abuse can be emotional, physical, or sexual.

 Do you feel threatened, intimidated, or controlled?
 Does your partner threaten your children, other family members, or pets?